HeribertoLopez/Moon/_posts/2021-07-21-Covid-19-Project.md

 Moreover, the findings suggest that COVID-19 vaccination can help to control the pandemic.
 After gathering data for new covid cases, we analyzed how these cases respond to vaccination rates and drew conclusions from our findings.

+# Guiding Questions:

+- At what percentage of vaccinations do we begin to see a drop in cases?
+- How many weeks should we see a decline for the drop in cases to be attributed to vaccinations?

 # Data and Methods

 For this project, we used data from the our world in data database on github.
-[Data on Covid-19 by Our World in Data](https://github.com/owid/covid-19-data/tree/master/public/data)
+[Data on Covid-19 by *Our World in Data*](https://github.com/owid/covid-19-data/tree/master/public/data).
+As well as, data from the [*New York Times*](https://github.com/nytimes/covid-19-data).
+From the the *Our World in Data* dataset, we choose to use the following variables: location, population, date, new_cases, new_deaths, people_fully_vaccinated, people_vaccinated.

+#